UBC-CIC/census-explorer/docs/DeploymentGuide.md

 # Step 0: Request T1 data from Statistics Canada
 1. Email "emailaddress" and request ... # TODO
-2. Once you have the two files, rename them to "donations_by_family_type.csv"and "donations_by_income_group.csv".

 # Step 1: Front-end Deployment
 To deploy the Frontend of this solution into your AWS Account, press the following button: